pacs-course/pacs-examples/Examples/src/ReadingVectors/README.md

 will not compile since `1` is an int.
 But of course I can do `v<<1.;`.

 This is an example of complex overloading of operators by using templates.
 In fact, there is no need of this tool.
 Parameter list (brace) initialization already allow to initialize a vector in a simple way.
 But in other cases it may be useful to have little tools of this type.
+For instance, the streaming operator can be used also run-time and when the size of the vector is not known beforehand.

 #What do I lean here?#
 - A curious usage of overloading the comma operator;